fedspendingtransparency/usaspending-api/usaspending_api/etl/management/sql/c_file_linkage/C_to_D_Linkage.md

 ## Background

-File C (Award Financial) is submitted by agencies on a quartlery basis.
+File C (Award Financial) data is submitted by agencies as a part of quarterly or monthly DABS.
 Each record in File C represents an Award and its details, details which include an associated TAS.

 FPDS and FABS are pulled in nightly in the form of transactions.
-Transactions are grouped into awards based on the grouping of the following fields:
+Transactions are grouped into awards based on the following fields:
 * Contracts
     * agency_id
     * referenced_idv_agency_iden